BohdanBabii/A_star_pathfinding_visualization/README.md

 ## Description

 This A* Pathfinding Visualization tool is designed to illustrate the workings of the A* algorithm—a highly efficient and widely used pathfinding and graph traversal algorithm.
-It visually simulates the process of finding the shortest path between two points, making it an excellent educational tool for students and enthusiasts interested in computer science and algorithmic concepts.
+It visually simulates the process of finding the shortest path between two points.

 ## Features